7 Prisoners: Production

 During an interview with Film Independent on his award-winning directorial debut Sócrates, Brazilian-American filmmaker Alexandre Moratto announced that he was developing an original screenplay about modern slavery and human trafficking in Brazil.
 Moratto was set to re-team with co-writer Thayná Mantesso on the film.
 On September 5, 2020, Moratto revealed that he was collaborating again with directors Ramin Bahrani and Fernando Meirelles, through his production company O2 Filmes, to produce the film, with Netflix distributing.
 Bahrani, Moratto's film school mentor, presented the film to the company while directing The White Tiger.
 Speaking about the film, Moratto said:

 The lead role of the film was written by Moratto specifically for Christian Malheiros, whom he discovered during intensive auditions for Sócrates where he was ultimately cast and rose to Brazilian prominence.
 Moratto also cast a Brazilian immigrant who worked for six months in a sweatshop while he was conducting research interviews with survivors of human trafficking.

 Release

 The film had its world premiere at the 78th Venice International Film Festival in the Horizons Extra section on September 6, 2021, which is set to be followed by its North American premiere at the 2021 Toronto International Film Festival in the Contemporary World Cinema section.
-After its festival screening, the film is scheduled to be released on Netflix globally in November 2021.
+After its festival screening, the film was released on Netflix globally in November 2021.